Qusti/CTF_stuff/THM/Walkthrough_Opacity.md

 rtt min/avg/max/mdev = 57.339/58.129/59.765/0.965 ms
 ````

-A basic Nmap scan to find out which ports are open
+A basic Nmap scan to find out which ports are open.
 ````
 Nmap scan report for 10.10.126.252
 Host is up (0.060s latency).